-Warren Buffett might be the world’s most famous investor, and he frequently touts the benefits of investing in low-cost index funds.
+Warren Buffett is probably the world’s most famous investor, and he frequently touts the benefits of investing in low-cost index funds.
 In fact, he’s instructed the trustee of his estate to invest in index funds.

 “My advice to the trustee couldn't be more simple: Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund,” he noted in Berkshire Hathaway’s 2013 annual letter to shareholders.

 Yet, despite Buffett’s advice, the wealthy typically don’t invest in simple, low fee, market-matching index funds.
 Instead, they invest in individual businesses, art, real estate, hedge funds, and other types of investments with high entrance costs.
 These risky investments generally require large buy-in costs and carry high fees, while promising the opportunity for outsized rewards.

 How the Wealthy Invest

 As an example, let's consider Steve Ballmer, the former CEO of Microsoft who reports a net worth of around $70 billion.
 Despite leaving Microsoft, he owns over 300 million shares in the company, a multi-billion-dollar investment.